• Skip to primary navigation

 Ranch Croutons: Use homemade or store-bought ranch seasoning mix

-You could even make exotic croutons using cajun seasoning, Asian spice mix, and even BBQ seasoning or blue cheese.
+You could even make exotic croutons using Cajun seasoning, Asian spice mix, and even BBQ seasoning or blue cheese.
 Really there are endless flavors and combinations you can try.
 So don’t be afraid to switch things up a little and try something new!

 how to make croutons featured image